 - Fieldwork you can apply to go on fieldwork after the completion and approval of your research outline.
 Fieldwork is normally approved for a minimum of one term, and a maximum of three terms. - Intermission you may be permitted to intermit for personal, financial or medical reasons.
 You may also go on intermission whilst you learn a foreign language.
 Intermissions are also normally approved for a minimum of one term, and a maximum of three terms.
-You do not pay fees whilst on intermission4, but you will not have access to supervision or University facilities.
+You do not pay fees whilst on intermission, but you will not have access to supervision or University facilities.
 Please note that ESRC-funded students should first talk to the Doctoral School about suspension of their ESRC award, before requesting a University intermission form. - Distance learning this category is available on an exceptional basis to students who are based abroad.
-To be approved for distance learning, you must have a base within an appropriate academic environment abroad - such as a partner university abroad, or as part of a university-funded research project.
-You will be required to submit a learning plan each year setting out when you will be away, and when you will be at Sussex. - Continuation although the PhD can be completed full-time in anything from two to four years, we normally expect students to register and pay fees for three years full-time, after which you can request to move to continuation status.
-You are not, however, entitled to continuation status until your thesis materials are collected and you are well into writing up your dissertation.
-Those on continuation status are charged a nominal fee, reflecting the fact that you are expected to have nearly completed your degree, and so are not using substantial University resources.
+To be approved for distance learning, you must have a base within an appropriate academic environment abroad such as a partner university abroad, or as part of a university-funded research project.
+You will be required to submit a learning plan each year setting out when you will be away, and when you will be at Sussex.